 “If Steyer is maxing out in these races, one can only imagine what he is giving to independent expenditures” behind the scenes, Caldara predicted.

-Steyer has remained engaged at the national level, launching an effort to impeach Trump and announcing a $30 million campaign to increase the youth vote to flip the U.S. House to Democratic control.
+Steyer has maintained national involvement, notably spearheading an effort to impeach Trump.
+Additionally, he announced a substantial $30 million campaign aimed at mobilizing the youth vote to potentially shift control of the U.S. House to the Democratic party.

 “The Democratic and Republican leaders in Washington D.C. need to step up and do what they were elected to do—protect and serve the people they represent,” Need to Impeach Founder Tom Steyer said in a statement.
 “Donald Trump has already passed the threshold for impeachment.
 You know it, we know it, and so do members of Congress.
 Up to this point, Congress members have offered countless excuses for not backing impeachment.”

-While Steyer’s impeachment push has drawn mixed reviews from Democrats—former Obama adviser David Axelrod and House Minority Leader Nancy Pelosi (D-Ca.) aren’t fans—flipping the U.S. House would deliver similar results.
+Tom Steyer’s push for impeachment has garnered mixed reviews from Democrats, with figures like former Obama adviser David Axelrod and House Minority Leader Nancy Pelosi expressing reservations.

 NextGen America says it wants “to promote American values and stand up to Donald Trump and the Republican Party’s assault on our way of life.”